scottishkilt/WeatherService/README.md

 If you are reading this, thanks for taking the time to look at my app!

-I'm really keen on being a tech evangelist, and keen on your internship specifically.
+I'm really keen on being a tech evangelist, and keen on Docusign specifically.

 Despite that I did the stupid thing and decided that this would be the perfect time to learn React Native!
 So I did.
 Here it is!
 Boom.
 You asked for one app, you got two.